ryan-a-anderson/ryan-a-anderson.github.io/_posts/2025-10-06-kalman-filter-nfl.md

 \Delta y_t = y_{t,\text{true}} - y_{t,\text{kalman}},
 $$

-you’ll see clear patterns.

-Receivers overshoot in the direction of the route.
-Defenders lag slightly behind, then catch up.
-Acceleration correlates with play direction and role.
+you’ll see clear patterns: receivers overshoot in the direction of the route, defenders lag slightly behind, then catch up, acceleration correlates with play direction and role.

 The residuals are the signal of what the physics model misses — and that’s exactly what makes them learnable.